-Obviously, one with a high income can potentially recover millions of dollars in economic damages based on lost income over a course of years as well as highly expensive medical treatment, even in distant locations.
+One with a high income can potentially recover millions of dollars in economic damages based on lost income over a course of years, as well as highly expensive medical treatment, even in distant locations.
 Meanwhile, an unemployed student who relies on standard insurance or low-income coverage such as Medicaid will have difficulty proving substantial economic damages—both future income and medical expenses.

-A good medical malpractice attorney can anticipate the likely economic damages a typical patient will sustain, and will ask pertinent questions designed to elicit elements of a client’s economic damages that the client may overlook but may be recoverable.
+A good medical malpractice lawyer can anticipate the likely economic damages a typical patient will sustain and will ask pertinent questions designed to elicit elements of a client’s economic damages that the client may overlook but may be recoverable.

 We offer a free consultation, after which you pay nothing unless we win your case.

 Because of our experience with medical malpractice victims, we understand what you and your family are going through.
 If you contact our offices, we will listen to your story and evaluate the merits of your claim free of charge.
-We will discuss the strengths and any weaknesses of your claim.
-If we represent you in a medical malpractice case, you don’t need to pay anything up front.
+We will discuss the strengths and weaknesses of your claim.
+If we represent you in a medical malpractice case, you don’t need to pay anything upfront.

 Unless we win your case, either by judgment or settlement, you will have no obligation to pay us anything.
 If we are successful, we will accept an agreed-upon percentage of the amount we win for you as our fee.